-Statewide campaigns that use tested messaging to raise public awareness, such as the "Drive Sober or Get Pulled Over" slogan used in national impaired driving mobilizations, as well as communication and outreach activities developed by the state that generate publicity for the effective execution of the proven strategy of high visibility enforcement will be funded.
+Statewide campaigns that use tested messaging to raise public awareness, such as the slogans and themes used in national campaigns, as well as communication and outreach activities that generate publicity for the effective execution of the proven strategy of high-visibility enforcement will be funded.

-New York's statewide impaired driving enforcement and education campaign includes participation in the national mobilizations that coincide with Labor Day and the holiday season, as well as statewide enforcement crackdowns during other holiday periods throughout the year (Halloween, Thanksgiving, Super Bowl, St. Patrick's Day, Memorial Day and July 4th).
-New York's statewide public awareness campaign includes a variety of communication and outreach activities to publicize the high visibility enforcement efforts and communicate messages that raise awareness and educate the general public on the dangers and serious consequences of impaired driving.
+New York's statewide impaired driving enforcement and education campaign includes participation in the national mobilizations that coincide with Labor Day and the holiday season, as well as statewide high-visibility enforcement and engagement campaigns during other holiday periods throughout the year (Halloween, Thanksgiving, Super Bowl, St. Patrick's Day, Memorial Day and July 4th).
+New York's statewide public awareness campaign includes a variety of communication and outreach activities to publicize the high-visibility enforcement efforts and communicate messages that raise awareness and educate the general public on the dangers and serious consequences of impaired driving.
 In addition to PSAs created for New York's "Impaired Drivers Take Lives.
 Think!" and other statewide campaigns for airing through more traditional media outlets, the development of innovative communication tools and the dissemination of messages through social media platforms will continue to be supported.